daremakun/p4.serenedipity.biz/README.md

 p4.serenedipity.biz
 ===================
-This is an upgraded version of my first project.
-The layout is a combination of bootstrap responsive template and a layout I saw from one of my classmates that I liked.
+This is an upgraded version of my first project. this project allows users to sign up on a mini blog and share news event.The layout is a combination of bootstrap responsive template and a layout I saw from one of my classmates that I liked.

 The Application includes:

 1. Sign up
 2. Share a post
 3. Upload a picture/avatar
-4. Comment
+4. Follow other users
-5. Follow other users
+5. Edit Post
-6. Edit Post
+6. Delete Post: Indicate that post has been deleted
-7. Delete Post: Indicate that post has been deleted
+7. Content Title: show poster, date posted and title
-8. Content Title: show poster, date posted and title
+8. Error handling if pasword is less than 6 characters
-9. Error handling if pasword is less than 6 characters
+9. Can't post an empty 'post'
-10. Can't post an empty 'post'
+10. Newsfeed showing at posts section